Last Wednesday (8th March) I attended a ‘Learning with iPad’ session at the Essa Academy in Bolton, organised by MCC.

 Showbie – A great way of showing feedback, as it can be given in audio and visual annotation forms.

 From the whole day it was amazing to see how the schools had successfully implemented iPads in their educational institutes.
 However for an F.E college whose funding is different and are not completely Apple, nor Microsoft based, and who can’t supply 1:1 devices for students, the only things to successfully take away from such an inspiring day is how the apps are used and ‘app smashed’ together to work effectively.
+As well as the Apple Teacher free self study CPD.
 This in itself is a brilliant thing to take away.
 I would suggest to attend as many sessions to do with iPads and tablets as possible, you never know which new app or new way of using the same app you’ll find!